kant/gcalmapper/README.md

 it can be extended quite easly

-it is possible to use GcalMapper without ORM, juste include
+it is possible to use GcalMapper without ORM, just include

     GcalMapper::Mapper::Simple

-like this :
+like this:

     class Event
-      attr_accessor :id, :gid, :name, :description, :status, :start_at, :end_at, :created_at, :upated_at
+      attr_accessor :id, :gid, :name, :description, :status, :start_at, :end_at, :created_at, :upated_at include GcalMapper::Mapper::Simple calendar do  configure :file => 'path/to/your/yaml/file.yaml'
-      include GcalMapper::Mapper::Simple

-      calendar do

-        configure :file => 'path/to/your/yaml/file.yaml'

         calendar 'your_email@gmail.com'